storybookjs/ember/MIGRATION.md

 #### String literal titles

 Starting in 6.4 CSF component [titles are optional](#optional-titles).
-However, if you do specify titles, title handing is becoming more strict in V7 and are limited to string literals.
+However, if you do specify titles, title handing is becoming more strict in V7 and is limited to string literals.

 Earlier versions of Storybook supported story titles that are dynamic Javascript expressions